abhivaikar/seed-static-site/README.md

-# Seed Chrome Extension - Static Website
+# DataSeed Chrome Extension - Static Website

-A modern, clean static website for the Seed Chrome extension built with Astro and deployed on GitHub Pages.
+A modern, clean static website for the DataSeed Chrome extension built with Astro and deployed on GitHub Pages.

 ## Overview

-This website serves as the landing page for Seed, an AI-powered test data generator Chrome extension.
+This website serves as the landing page for DataSeed, an AI-powered test data generator Chrome extension.
 The site features:

 - Modern, responsive design inspired by Anthropic's aesthetic
 - Animated hero section with typed.js text animation